Everyone knows: the holidays aren't over till the Befana arrives

 I don't like sales.
 Said no one.
 Ever.

-After having had time to hit the museums and monuments, the only thing left to visit are the winter sales!
+After having had time to hit the museums and monuments, the only thing left to visit is the winter sales!
 They start every year on the eve of the Befana (January 6th) and go for exactly 59 days.
+But since the eve is on a Sunday - the event was moved to the Saturday before the holiday.
 Prices will be slashed not only at the outlets but even the great fashion designer stores and small boutiques.
 Dust off that credit card and explore.

 Florence | TORNEO DELLA BEFANA | Jan 3 - 5, 2020

 kids & soccer

-For the 12th year in a row, kids of all ages will gather together to test their skills on the soccer field.
-A weekend filled with sport, fun and activities.
+Once again, kids of all ages will gather together to test their skills on the soccer field.
+A weekend filled with sport, fun, and activities.
 Come out and cheer on your favorite team or player.

 Cascine Park to Piazza Repubblica | BEFANA DEL VIGILE URBANO | Jan 6, 2020